 Anyone who has any power in human government has it because it has been given to them by Satan.
 Satan doesn’t give this political power away for free—he demands worship and service (Luke 4:6-8).
 No one in government has any power unless they have worshipped and served Satan.
 You might say, “I know someone who works in government and they are a good person, they don’t worship Satan.”
 They may not know they have, but Jesus tells us this is so.
 The very system of power they are involved in is Satan’s playground.
 Government itself is the devil’s design and therefore anyone within it is automatically—by default—serving Satan and furthering his will.
 Remember, human government is a rejection of God’s rule.
 A politician’s intentions are meaningless, if they are in government, they are worshipping Satan—by participating in political power structures.

+One day, Jesus will destroy all government rulers because they are his enemies (1 Corinthians 15:24-25 NLT).
 God is working to destroy all nations other than his own because they belong to Satan (Daniel 2:44, 1 John 5:19).
 It makes no sense for Christians to participate in the Satanic system of power that upholds the enemy’s nations.
 Jesus gave us another way.
 The exercise of political power consists of forcing your will, your way of life, on others.
 Jesus didn’t force his will on anyone—ever.
 Instead, he invited them to accept it voluntarily.
 Jesus’s kingship is defined not by his better use of political power but by his renunciation of political power, by his refusal to “lord” over others like the “rulers of the Gentiles” (Matthew 20:25-28).
 He controlled no territory, commanded no army, and enforced no laws.
 By rejecting violence in all of its forms, including political power, Jesus redefined kingship.
 He denationalized, demilitarized, and de-violenced it.
 He showed us what true power looks like—love.

 Reject the way of the devil and embrace the way of Jesus.